 These tunnels can be straight or winding and are about the thickness of a drinking straw.
 Along with being a means of transit for termites, they protect them from predators like ants or reptiles.

-If your home has termites, you might find mud tunnels around the foundation, near pipes, in the crawlspace or attic, or around other access points.
+If your home has termites, you might find mud tunnels around the framing, near pipes, in the crawlspace or attic, or around other access points.
 When termites can’t gain access by eating through a material like concrete or metal, they dig tunnels around it.

 If you see a mud tube and don’t know if it’s from an old termite infestation or not, remove a small section, leaving the two ends of the tube undisturbed.
 If the breach seals back up in a few days, termites are currently active around your property.